richardgaywood/paydata.org/content/sprawlrunners/matrix/furious_hacking.md

 description: Draft proposal for integrating ManuFS's Furious Hacking rules into our game
 date: 2022-04-23
 weight: 1000
+icon: "fa-solid fa-pencil"
 ---

-{{% pageinfo %}}Draft proposal for using [Furious Hacking](https://www.drivethrurpg.com/m/product/394371) in our Sprawlrunners game.

-**NOT CURRENTLY CANON**{{% /pageinfo %}}
+{{< draft >}}

 ## Overview

-Furious Hacking (FH) presents a new set of streamlined rules for host hacks in a cyberpunk game setting.
+[Furious Hacking](https://www.drivethrurpg.com/m/product/394371) (FH) presents a new set of streamlined rules for host hacks in a cyberpunk game setting.
 It is faster to resolve than Sprawlrunner's "Slow Burn" hacking rules, but offers a more dynamic and exciting difficulty ramping mechanic than the "Fast Lane" hacking option.

 As written, FH covers a 'classic' no-wireless cyberpunk scenario of an operator hacking into a computer host.
 It doesn't cover a few scenarios that we use at our table that derive from 5e/6e Shadowrun: wireless hacking, tactical use of hacking in combat, and so forth.
 This document presents some ideas for expanding FH to cover those.